tedmcn/brachistochrone/reports/preliminary.md

-Code in github: https://github.com/tedmcn/SoftSysDocileDolphins/tree/master/src Link to blender rendered animation:  https://youtu.be/gyFq77QwwsM
+Code in github: https://github.com/tedmcn/SoftSysDocileDolphins/tree/master/src Link to blender rendered animation:  https://youtu.be/gyFq77QwwsM Link to gravity demo from our engine: https://youtu.be/WilNkjOIcA0

 **4) Demonstrate that you have assembled the resources you need to complete the project.
 One good way to do that is to update your annotated bibliography (with a pointer to each resource and a few sentences that describe the content) from the proposal.**